DIY Painted Chippy Farmhouse Dresser

 This mustard yellow dresser was such a fun easy project!
 From the powdered milk paint, to the way it chipped, and those stained legs!
 Here’s how to create your own DIY painted chippy farmhouse dresser.

-Yellow painted furniture is the way to go if you’re looking for a cheerful touch to any room.
+Check out our list of DIY dresser makeover ideas to turn your makeover into a cheerful touch to any room.
 This happy hue is bright and lively, making it the perfect accent piece.
 Let’s dive into the tutorial!

 This yellow dresser just makes my heart happy.
 It’s not only perfect for springtime, but it’s perfect for summer, fall AND winter when you need a pick-me-up through the cold months.